 Troian: (on her liking Paris) Merci à Paris- U r the craziest most beautiful home away from home.
 I will never forget you and I will run to come back. À bientôt mon amour

-Troian: (on her character in Pretty Little Liar having an addiction) Portraying a character's addiction is a challenge.
-I'm grateful to the writers of #pll for helping take it on with respect and authenticity.
+Troian: (on her character in Pretty Little Liars having an addiction) Portraying a character's addiction is a challenge.
+I'm grateful to the writers of Pretty Little Liars for helping take it on with respect and authenticity.

 Troian: I think I am so far from perfect.
 In fact I don't know anyone who is, perfection is boring, flaws are what make human.

-Troian: (on doing the 'Noir' episode Shadow Play of season 4 of Pretty Little Liars) There was a style about it, a deliberateness, & a feeling that we were making something beautiful and different together!
+Troian: (on doing the noir themed episode Shadow Play of season 4 of Pretty Little Liars) There was a about it, a deliberateness, & a feeling that we were making something beautiful and different together!

-Troian: (on doing the hair and makeup for the 'Noir' episode Shadow Play of season 4 of Pretty Little Liars) Usually we have about 1.5 hrs of hair and make up to look "normal. so I was happy to do that same time to look period.
+Troian: (on doing the hair and makeup for the noir theme episode Shadow Play of season 4 of Pretty Little Liars) Usually we have about 1.5 hrs of hair and make up to look "normal. so I was happy to do that same time to look period.